Flag of Christmas Island: Creation

 In 1986, the Christmas Island Assembly announced a competition to design both a flag and a coat of arms for the territory.
 There was a prize fund of $100, and some 69 entries were submitted.
 The winning submission was created by Tony Couch, a resident of Sydney who had previously worked on Christmas Island.
 The new flag was announced on 14 April 1986, by the Christmas Island Assembly.

 Implementation

 The first attempt to make the flag official occurred in 1995 when the Minister of the Islands at the time took the view that implementation could take place on Australia Day 1996 via a formal announcement by the Administrator rather than an amendment to the Christmas Island Act 1958.
 Although this was agreed, the declaration never took place.

-Subsequently, Christmas Island official Gary Dunt revived the issue in 2001 and the flag was formally declared the official flag of Christmas Island on Australia Day 2002 (26 January), by the administrator of the territory, Bill Taylor.
+Subsequently, Christmas Island official Gary Dunt revived the issue in 2001.
+The website of the Shire of Christmas island in 2013 claimed that the administrator of the territory, Bill Taylor, officially declared the flag official on 26 January 2002.
 Councillor Mariam Kawi accepted the flag as a representative of the Shire of Christmas Island.
+However, the Australian Government as of 2025 states that the flag is "used in the community but [has] not been formally adopted".